Research Activities & Roles

-Selected participant at the Online Cambridge Social Data School, an application-only online intensive teaching programme structured around the life-cycle of digital research projects and the analysis of the social and cultural impact of recent advances in machine learning-driven systems for classifying and generating images and texts.
+Selected participant at the Online Cambridge Social Data School an application-only online intensive teaching programme structured around the life-cycle of digital research projects.

-Focussing on machine learning and the investigation of environmental issues, this online version of the Social Data School is curated in partnership with journalists at the Pulitzer Center, who have been developing cutting-edge technologies to carry out impactful investigations.
+Focussing on machine learning and the investigation of environmental issues, this online version of the Social Data School is convened by Dr Irving Huerta (CDH, CIJ) and curated in partnership with journalists at the Pulitzer Center

 More here: https://www.cdh.cam.ac.uk/dataschools/

-Command Line Tools for Open Research @ Bellingcat
+Command Line Tools for Open Source Researchers - Bellingcat - April 2025

 Participant at Command Line Tools for Open Source Researchers - an online workshop led by Bellingcat Tech leads and OSINT specialists.